BradBear19/PinkBerryLCARS/README.md

 # PinkBerryLCARS
-New Github for revised Pinkberry team for LCARS assignment.
+New Github for the revised Pinkberry team for LCARS assignment.

+This project will deliver an LCARS-style interface layered over existing desktop systems.
+It will display files, drives, and additional features in a colorful, Star Trek–style, user-friendly package.

-This readme.txt will act as an intial installation guide to obtain the intial build of the LCARS demo and execution.
+This readme.txt will act as an installation guide to obtain the initial build of the LCARS demo and guide the user through execution.

 ## Requirements And Installation